jmccoy555/docker-sogo/README.md

+# This is the Version 3 branch.....
+Latest will from now on refere to Version 4!

 # What is SOGo ?

 SOGo (formerly named Scalable OpenGroupware.org) is an open source collaborative software (groupware) server with a focus on simplicity and scalability.
 It is developed in Objective-C using PostgreSQL, Apache, and IMAP.